h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

      - ``"naivebayes"`` (Naïve Bayes with default parameters)
      - ``"xgboost"`` (if available, XGBoost with default parameters)

--  `metalearner_nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation of the metalearning algorithm.
-If you want to compare the cross-validated performance of the ensemble model to the cross-validated performance of the base learners or other algorithms, you should make use of this option.
-This option defaults to ``0`` (no cross-validation).

 -  `metalearner_fold_assignment <algo-params/fold_assignment.html>`__: (Applicable only if a value for ``metalearner_nfolds`` is specified) Specify the cross-validation fold assignment scheme for the metalearner.
 One of:

      - ``AUTO`` (default; uses ``Random``)